Business Loans for Restaurants

 Traditional lenders often require collateral when they give you a loan, which means you’re putting your business on the line.
 That’s not a good way to start a financial relationship.

 We offer unsecured business loans, so you don’t need to put up any collateral.
 Because we’re an alternative lender, we’re able to offer this funding service alongside our already great rates.
 You can feel more comfortable with our business loans knowing that we aren’t about to take your oven or your bar stools if you miss a payment.

-We know that not every restaurant owner has great credit.
-If you don’t have great credit and you try to get a loan from a traditional lender, you’ll get denied fast.
-But we don’t think bad credit should disqualify you from getting a loan for your restaurant business.
+We know that restaurants have a tough time receiving working capital because of the volatility of the industry.
+If you try to get a loan from a traditional lender, you’ll get denied fast.
+But we don’t think your industry should disqualify you from getting funding for your restaurant business.

-So we offer short term bad credit business loans of up to $1,000,000 to restaurant owners with credit scores above 500.
+So we offer short term merchant cash advances of up to $1,000,000 to restaurant owners with credit scores above 500.
 You’ll pay 12–45% interest on terms up to 36 months.
-As long as you have two months in business and $8,000 in monthly revenue, you can qualify.
+As long as your restaurant has been open for a few months and you have $8,000 in monthly revenue, you can qualify.

-Restaurants have a lot of day-to-day expenses, and that’s what working capital loans are for.
+Restaurants have a lot of day-to-day expenses, and that’s what working capital funding is for.
 Whether it’s covering payroll, stocking the bar, or taking advantage of a marketing or advertising opportunity, these loans help you with the more mundane expenses of running a restaurant.

 Like our term loans, you can get up to $1,000,000 in working capital.
 You still get the option of terms between 12 and 36 months and interest rates from 9–45%.
 You’ll need to have two months in business, and at least $10,000 in monthly revenue to qualify.
 You’ll also need a credit score of 650 or better.